 Metadata can be created in many ways, but generally, document metadata describes the page title and SEO description.

-Other instances of metadata items include dates, locations, and ratings.
-It is sometimes called internal metadata because regular page visitors can’t see it.
+Other metadata items include dates, locations, and ratings.
+This type of information is sometimes called internal metadata because regular page visitors can’t see it.

-When you do a Google search, you will see meta tags in action as the page title and description for each search entry in the list of Google search results.
+When you do a Google search, you will see meta tags in action, such as the page title and description for each search entry in the list of Google search results.

 Here is the Google Search result for this article.